-Tacoma Housing Market Overview for 2018
+Tacoma Housing Market Overview for 2024

 There are still plenty of buyers in the market, but not enough properties listed for sale to satisfy the demand.
-Home buyers who are planning to buy a house in Tacoma in 2019 should understand this supply-and-demand dynamic.
+Home buyers who are planning to buy a house in Tacoma in 2024 should understand this supply-and-demand dynamic.
 It affects everything from your offer price to your negotiating abilities.

 Cost Comparison: Buying a Home in Tacoma vs. Seattle

-According to the latest data, the median home value in Seattle recently climbed to $729,400.
+Home prices across the Seattle metro area have risen sharply over the last few years.
+Seattle’s prices are some of the highest in the state.
+According to the latest data, the median home value in Seattle is $824,264 as of January 2024.
 But prices tend to drop off when you move into the surrounding areas, and that goes for Tacoma as well.

-Higher Loan Limits for 2019
+Loan Limits for 2024

-This is good news for anyone planning to buy a home in Tacoma in 2019.
+This is good news for anyone planning to buy a home in Tacoma in 2024.
 These changes will give buyers a higher financing range without having to cross over into jumbo loan territory.
 (Borrowers with sufficient income and good credit can still borrow more than these limits, with a jumbo mortgage.)